-Fortunately, you can move this location.
+Fortunately, you can move to this location.
 You can tell iTunes to place the synced data elsewhere.
-This is not exactly a solution to iTunes using up a lot of disk space but for Windows users at least, this can be helpful in preventing lower disk space issues in the OS drive.
+This is not exactly a solution to iTunes using up a lot of disk space, but for Windows users at least, this can be helpful in preventing lower disk space issues in the OS drive.

 To Move Media Folder do this:

 - Do you see the iTunes Media folder location section?
 Click on Change.